talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

 Return cart items

 Create a new return request for the specified cart items.
-This endpoint automatically changes the session state from `closed` to `partially_returned`.
-Its behavior depends on whether [cart item flattening](https://docs.talon.one/docs/product/campaigns/campaign-evaluation#flattening) is enabled for the Application.  **Note:** This will roll back any effects associated with these cart items.
-For more information, see [our documentation on session states](https://docs.talon.one/docs/dev/concepts/entities#customer-session-states) and [this tutorial](https://docs.talon.one/docs/dev/tutorials/partially-returning-a-session).
+This endpoint automatically changes the session state from `closed` to `partially_returned`.  **Note:** This will roll back any effects associated with these cart items.
+For more information, see [our documentation on session states](https://docs.talon.one/docs/dev/concepts/entities/customer-sessions#customer-session-states) and [this tutorial](https://docs.talon.one/docs/dev/tutorials/partially-returning-a-session).

 ### Example